router5/router5.github.io/_docs/understanding-router5.md

 # Understanding Router5

 > The main idea behind router5 is to treat routes like any other application data / state.
-This guide's aim is to take you through router5's key concepts.
+This guide aims to take you through router5's key concepts.

 In "traditional" routing, a specific route is associated with a _route handler_.
 Such handlers would return your application tree or would link your route to a specific view / component.
 With router5 it is reversed: rather than the router updating the view, it is up to the view to listen / bind / subscribe to route changes in order to update itself.